 A blend of Gothic and Baroque architecture, the Innsbruck Golden Roof was built in the early 15th century to serve as a royal box for Emperor Maximilian I so he could sit in luxury and watch tournaments in the square below!

 The roof is capped with 2,657 gold-plated copper tiles and is an awesome sight.

-Being one of Innsbruck’s most popular attractions, the square below the Golden Roof is always busy with sightseers during the day, all keen to get that postcard-worthy photograph.
+As one of the most popular Innsbruck attractions, the square below the Golden Roof is always busy with sightseers during the day, all keen to get that postcard-worthy photograph.

 We recommend you visit in the early morning or in the evening when all the day trippers have left the city.
 You may even find you have the square all to yourself.

 Parish Cathedral St. Jakob

 Just a minute’s walk from the Innsbruck Old Town is the elaborate Parish Cathedral St. Jakob.

 Based on designs by the Baroque architect Johann Jakob Herkommer, the church was rebuilt between 1717 and 1724 on the site of an earlier Gothic church.

 It is roofed with domes and has a lavish baroque interior.
 One of its chief treasures is a precious Madonna and Child on the main altar, painted by German master Lucas Cranach the Elder.

 A wander round this elegant church will leave you in awe as you marvel at the intricate works of art.